-Hand sanitizer use: The 2019 edition of Caring for Our Children (page 118) states that hand sanitizers can be used in place of handwashing unless hands are visibly soiled, but handwashing is preferred.
-However, GA licensing does not allow the use of hand sanitizers in lieu of handwashing; therefore, QR assessors are required to only count handwashing as acceptable when scoring, unless running water is inaccessible, such as on the playground.
-If hand sanitizer is used during an observation when running water is inaccessible, the product used and how it is used must be considered in scoring.
-The product must contain 60-95% alcohol, and manufacturer's instructions must be followed exactly.
-Very close supervision of children is provided to ensure proper use and to avoid ingestion or contact with eyes and mucous membranes.
-If the manufacturer's directions for use are not followed exactly, do not give credit for any time when not followed.
-If children are not closely supervised when using sanitizer, consider in supervision-related indicators for the item specifically, and in Safety and Supervision.
-Handwashing or use of a hand sanitizer is required for all ERS observers upon entering the classroom.
+Handwashing and hand sanitizer use: The 2019 edition of Caring for Our Children (page 118) states that hand sanitizers can be used in place of handwashing unless hands are visibly soiled.
+Use can be by adults and children, but handwashing is preferred for children under age 2.
+However, GA licensing does not allow the use of hand sanitizers in lieu of handwashing; therefore, QR assessors are required to only count handwashing as acceptable when scoring these indicators.
+If hand sanitizer is used after handwashing or when running water is not accessible (such as on the playground), the product must contain 60-95% alcohol, manufacturer's instructions are followed, and very close supervision of children is provided to ensure proper use and to avoid ingestion or contact with eyes and mucous membranes.
+Be sure to check that the manufacturer's directions for use are followed exactly, because if not, do not give credit for any time when not followed.
+You should ask to see the original container with directions for use if it is not observable.
+If children are not closely supervised when using the sanitizer, consider in supervision-related indicators for the item specifically, and in Safety and Supervision.
+To get credit for correct handwashing the time for rubbing soapy hands together (out of the flow of water), before rinsing is 20 seconds.
+Antibacterial soaps should not be used.
+Children using shared art or sensory materials must wash hands, both before and after use.
+Handwashing or use of a hand sanitizer is required for all ERS observers upon entering the program.